-- to consider any proposals for changes to the status or constitution of the Academy Trust and its committee structure; - to appoint or remove the Chair and / or Vice Chair; and - to appoint and / or consider the performance management of the Headteachers / heads of School.
+- to consider any proposals for changes to the status or constitution of the Academy Trust and its committee structure; - to appoint or remove the Chair and / or Vice Chair; and - to appoint and / or consider the performance management of the Headteachers, Executive Headteacher, Heads of school and Chief Executive.

 The Trustees have devolved the day-to-day management of the Academy Trust to the Senior Leadership Team ('SLT'), which is led by the Chief Executive.
-The SLT comprises the Chief Executive, Strategic Business Director, School Improvement Director and the individual Academies' Headteachers / Heads of School.
+The SLT comprises the Chief Executive, Strategic Business Director, School Improvement Director, HR and Governance Director and Headteachers/Head of Schools.
 The Chief Executive is the Academy Trust's Accounting Officer and has overall responsibility for the day to day financial management of the Academy Trust.
 The SLT implements the policies laid down by the Trustees and reports back to them on performance.

-The Board of Trustees delegates a number of functions to the Local Governing Bodies ('LGB') for each of the Trust's Academies.
-Each LGB reviews annual Academy Trust plans and budgets, monitors progress against target and OFSTED standards and oversees parent and community liaison.
+The Board of Trustees delegates a number of functions to the Academy Committees ('AC') for each of the Trust's Academies.
+Each AC reviews annual Academy Trust plans and budgets, monitors progress against target and OFSTED standards and oversees parent and community liaison.